Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the owner of an electric bicycle shop on Pham Van Thuan Street (Tam Hiep Ward), students often come to replace the battery or electric battery because the original battery is worn out after 2-3 years of use.
 Many students request to upgrade to a larger capacity battery to go further, and the shop can even "upgrade" it.

-battery up to 5-6 batteries.
+The battery can hold up to 5-6 batteries.
 From there, the vehicle's power supply is stronger, from 350W of a normal vehicle can be up to 3,000W (about 10 times more) helping the vehicle reach a much higher speed.
 If some special accessories are attached to the rear wheel, the electric bicycle can reach a speed of 100-120 km/h, a speed approaching that of a regular motorbike.

-However, the problem lies in the fact that the frame, shock absorbers, and braking system of electric bicycles are designed to operate at low speeds (under 40km/h) which are suitable for students going to school.
+However, the problem lies in the fact that the frame, shock absorbers, and braking system of electric bicycles are only designed to operate at low speeds (under 40km/h) which are suitable for students going to school.
 When "modified" to run too fast, the vehicle is at risk of losing control and the possibility of accidents is very high, especially for students who do not have enough skills to handle complex traffic situations.

 In these groups, dozens of posts appear every day offering high-capacity lithium batteries, speed controllers, “tuned” wheels, and even “full upgrade” packages that help the car reach speeds of 80-120 km/h.